 - Burke et al. (ref.
 37): This study had no results relating to the use of facemasks.

 Non-Covid studies were also misinterpreted or misrepresented by the the Lancet meta-study authors.
 For instance, in the case of the non-Covid study with the allegedly biggest impact of masks (Kim et al. (ref.
 49) about N95 respirators in a hospital with MERS patients), the meta-study authors incorrectly mixed serological and PCR results, again exaggerating the benefit of (N95) masks.
 The actual results of the Kim et al. study were not statistically significant (p=0.159).

-Update: A US analyst has reviewed all 29 studies and found numerous additional mistakes.
+Update: A US researcher reviewed all 29 studies and found numerous additional mistakes.